The world around is dynamic and filled with data.

 The Healthcare Costs of Food Insecurity

 Many families experiencing food insecurity face multiple hardships that exacerbate the challenges to maintaining good health.
-Research using data from Map the Meal Gap and other national datasets indicate that food-insecure households face additional health care costs in every county in the U.S., totaling $52.9 billion in healthcare expenditures in 2016 – but this varies substantially around the country.
+Research using data from Map the Meal Gap and other national datasets indicate that food-insecure households face additional healthcare costs in every county in the U.S., totaling $52.9 billion in healthcare costs in 2016 – but this varies substantially around the country.

 July 2019, Feeding America, DataBlick, Dr. Hilary Seligman, and Dr. Seth Berkowitz

 Each year, Feeding America’s Map the Meal Gap study estimates the number of people at risk of hunger at the local level using the most recent publicly available data on indicators of food need and barriers to access food.
 To add additional context to data available through this study, Feeding America built a visualization that highlights 10 communities with diversity in geographic region, demographic characteristics and economic makeup.
 Although food insecurity exists in every county in the nation, the experience of need is unique to each community